d2l-ai/d2l-en/chapter_introduction/intro.md

 #### Tagging

-Some classification problems don't fit neatly into the binary or multiclass classification setups.
+Some classification problems do not fit neatly into the binary or multiclass classification setups.
 For example, we could train a normal binary classifier to distinguish cats from dogs.
 Given the current state of computer vision, we can do this easily, with off-the-shelf tools.